-- Step 2.
-(Install Shock) Install the shock into the lower control arm securing it with the stock 12mm bolt and nut. - Step 3.
+Step 2.
+(Install Shock) Install the shock into the lower control arm securing it with the stock 12mm bolt and nut.

+Step 3.
 (Install Rear Upper TTC Control Arm) Locate the Rear upper control arms.
 They are both exactly the same and can be used on either side.
 Install the TTC upper control arm into the upper frame mounts using the factory 12mm bolts and nuts.
 Snug up the nut but do not tighten.

 Next, remove the pre-installed 10mm bolt supplied with the TTC rear upper arms (Be careful not to lose the aluminum spacers resting in the heim joints).
-Line up the heim joints with the top of the hub assembly and use a mallet to help them slide into place so that the supplied upper hub bolt can be installed.
+Line up the heim joints with the top of the hub assembly and use a rubber mallet to tap them straight down into place so that the supplied upper hub bolt can be installed.
+(The heim joints are shipped screwed all the way in.
+For installation they should be screwed out 4 full turns)